gauravaradhye/TagFS/README.md

 TagFS is a semantic system which is used to improve the user experience by adding tags to the files.
 These tags have relationship and can represented via our graph based model.

+Please refer to our github repository for latest changes: <a>https://github.com/rahulpshah/tagfs</a>

 ##Code Example

 Mount the directory on mountpoint